-- b.
-Press the green operate button 3 times within a 5 second period. - c.
-One of the meter LED's will light continuously, signifying one of the Stroller/Sprint models per Table 3 below. - d.
-Press the hidden calibrate button to scroll through the LED until the LED which matches the Stroller/Sprint being calibrated is continuously lit.
-See Table 4 below for the correct LED setting for your unit. - e.
+- c.
+One of the meter LED's will light continuously. - d.
+Press the hidden calibrate button until the LED which matches the Hi Flow Stroller being calibrated is continuously lit.
+See Table 3 below for the correct LED setting for your unit. - e.
 Once the correct LED for your unit is lit, press the green operate button to store the setting and exit calibration mode.

-TABLE 3: Preset Capacitance Span LED Settings
+TABLE 3: Preset Capacitance Span LED Setting

-Model LED Setting

-Stroller / High Flow LED 8
+Model LED Setting High Flow Stroller LED 8

-Sprint LED 3